-Where old pubs have been re-named, we list only the most recent known name here.
+Where pubs have been renamed, we usually list only the most recent known name here.
 Other names can be found in the Pub list tab.
-Ancient pubs are defined as those which are believed to have closed before the middle of the 19th century.
+(For closed pubs which only traded for a short time under a newer name, we generally list them under the longer-established name) Ancient pubs are defined as those which are believed to have closed before the middle of the 19th century.

-In recent years many new buildings - including the new administrative "IP village" complex - have been under construction along the riverside and also around the historic "Wet Dock", together with the new IP-City and the long awaited local university campus.
+In recent decades many new buildings have been built along the riverside and also around the historic Wet Dock, together with a new IP-City and the long awaited local university.
 This is now bringing new life to some of the most historic parts of town and replacing redundant industrial areas of the town and many old warehouses with new housing, leisure and work areas.

-In June/July 1981 edition of Last Orders*** it was reported that from 06 April new licensing hours (then agreed as 11-2.30pm & 5-11pm) had enabled the local town pubs to stay open for an extra half hour!
+In the June/July 1981 edition of Last Orders*** it was reported that from April 6th new licensing hours (then agreed as 11-2.30pm & 5-11pm) had enabled the local town pubs to stay open for an extra half hour!
 So avoiding the common practice of many local drinkers of driving out of town for a late last drink.
 The LVA application received no objections from the police or public.
 Today even more relaxed licensing hours are permitted in many local pubs (please check published hours).

-The main-line railway tunnel just south of Ipswich station is believed to have been the first railway tunnel built on a curve.
+The mainline railway tunnel just south of Ipswich station is believed to have been the first railway tunnel built on a curve.
 Another interesting historical first is that Ipswich was where the country's first ever blood bank was established - in 1937.